“…by God’s power accept your share of suffering for the gospel.” 2 Tim 1:8b

 What Steve appreciates about Nate: Nate is one of the most rooted, compassionate, yet articulate and outspoken “millennials” I’ve met.
 I’ve interacted with him now in personal, professional environments with other urban advocates, and preaching contexts and witnessed those qualities every time.

-Steve Hong, President – “A native San Franciscan, I am a former engineer, former missionary, former pastor, and former dance performer and guitar teacher.
+Steve Hong, Director – “A native San Franciscan, I am a former engineer, former missionary, former pastor, and former dance performer and guitar teacher.
 I love cities and my culture and grieve that churches of my own faith have not reaped the richness of these two areas that represent present-day globalization.
 For these reasons, Kingdom Rice was planted out of my desire to see how cities like San Francisco can be a basis for how we share God’s love with diverse peoples, and practice loving tolerance AND to see how “collective cultures” like Asian ones can be a treasure in God’s Kingdom.
 One of my greatest assets is my connections to many kinds of influential leaders in music, art, theology, and a diversity of churches and faith communities across different faiths.
 People in my ‘hood know me for my uke, recumbent bike, engaging dialogue, and my wonderful wife and rambunctious 11-year old son (who’s bike’s front tire is sometimes “tow trucked” to my bike in a one of a kind contraption).”